South Brooks Solar Farm

 Public consultation

-The first phase of consultation on the early plans and proposals took place between 18 September and 30 October 2025.
-The feedback we received, along with environmental assessments and technical work, has informed the plans we are now sharing for further feedback.
+Two phases of consultation have helped shaped the plans for South Brooks.
+The first phase of consultation took place between 18 September and 30 October 2025, with a second phase taking place between 28 May – 16 July 2026.
+The feedback we received, along with environmental assessments and technical work, will inform the Development Consent Order application we will submit in 2027.